-- - UNEXCUSED ABSENCES merit a zero score. - EXCUSED ABSENCES are handled on a case-by-case basis; grade weighting may be adjusted, depending on the circumstance(s); however, an excused absence MUST BE CORROBORATED and DOCUMENTED, e.g., accompanied by a note from the doctor, dentist, hospital rep, or funeral director; by a court summons; or by a plane ticket stub.
-With documentation, religious observance, university representation, or personal emergency constitutes an Excused Absence. - QUIZZES TBD UNANNOUNCED (during lecture, discussion period, as take-home) 20% - FINAL date announced (scheduled by CAS), no alternative date/time, NO MAKE UPS 40%

-J Homework - assigned per chapter; feel free to work any/all problems to apply and master concepts.
-JJJJ Optional Short Report (as detailed below, one option ONLY) BONUS (maximum of 3 - 5%)
+- UNEXCUSED ABSENCES merit a zero score. - EXCUSED ABSENCES are handled on a case-by-case basis; grade weighting may be adjusted, depending on the circumstance(s); however, an excused absence MUST BE CORROBORATED and DOCUMENTED, e.g., accompanied by a note from the doctor, dentist, hospital rep, or funeral director; by a court summons, plane ticket stub, hospital release form, obituary, or other.
+With proper documentation, religious observance, representing the university, or personal emergency constitutes an Excused Absence. - □ QUIZZES TBD UNANNOUNCED (during lecture, discussion period, as take-home) 20% - J FINAL date announced (scheduled by CAS), no alternative date/time, NO MAKE UPS 40% - Homework assigned per chapter; feel free to work any/all problems to apply and master concepts. - Optional Short Report (as detailed below, one option ONLY) BONUS (maximum of 3 5%)